kbuffington/Georgia/docs/customization-playlist.md

 ### Weblinks

-This allows you to automatically search Google, Wikipedia and other sites for information about the currently selected song's artist or album.
-If you don't use these links, the entire group can be disabled in the Playlist Settings menu.
+These menu entries allow you to automatically search Google, Wikipedia and other sites for information about the currently selected song's artist or album.
+If you don't use these links, the entire weblinks sub-menu can be hidden from the Playlist Settings menu.